Importance and Meaning of Sequins

 The delicacy of the lace beautifully offsets the shine of the sequins, producing the kind of chic effect that sophisticated women across the world prefer.
 In Indian fashion, lace sequin fabric is most often used to make gorgeous sarees for special occasions.
 It is frequently layered over other fabrics like satin and silk to add both volume and depth to an outfit.
 This kind of layered look is most often seen on lehenga cholis though it can also be done on Anarkali salwar kameez or even party wear tunics.

-It come in different designs.
+It comes in different designs.
 Women can choose between simple silver or bronze sequins or go for more glittering gold designs.
 Those with a preference for rainbow shades can opt for multi-hued designs, which are often done on printed fabrics to bring out the beauty of the printed designs.

 This embroidery is extremely popular with women across the world as a party wear embellishment.
 Though it has always been in fashion, the current trend is to use it in a more subtle and restrained manner.
 In this way, it adds a touch of magic to the outfit but does not overwhelm it completely.
-The same kind of formula should be followed when accessorizing an outfit decorated with sequins art.
+The same kind of formula should be followed when accessorizing an outfit decorated with sequin art.

 For instance, with a pretty Anarkali made of delicate pink sequin lace, a pearl jewelry set would be a great addition.
 Too much metal or color will clash with the fabric and make the outfit look gaudy.
 Sequins also look good with simple crystal earrings and crystal bead bracelets.